Soccer-UK and Ireland to bid for Euro 2028 instead of 2030 World Cup | Sports-Games

 Soccer-UK and Ireland to bid for Euro 2028 instead of 2030 World Cup

+Britain and Ireland have announced plans for a bid to host the 2028 European Championship, the football associations of England, Northern Ireland, Scotland, Wales and the Republic of Ireland said in a joint statement on Monday.
+The five associations have dropped plans to bid for the 2030 World Cup and will focus on the Euros following a feasibility study that analysed the economic impact and estimated costs of hosting major international tournaments.

+Britain and Ireland have announced plans for a bid to host the 2028 European Championship, the football associations of England, Northern Ireland, Scotland, Wales and the Republic of Ireland said in a joint statement on Monday.

-The five associations have dropped plans to bid for the 2030 World Cup and will instead focus on the Euros.
+The five associations have dropped plans to bid for the 2030 World Cup and will focus on the Euros following a feasibility study that analysed the economic impact and estimated costs of hosting major international tournaments.
 "Hosting a UEFA EURO offers a similar return on investment, with the European tournament carrying a far lower delivery cost and the potential of the benefits being realised sooner," they said in a statement.

-Britain and Ireland have announced plans for a bid to host the 2028 European Championship, the football associations of England, Northern Ireland, Scotland, Wales and the Republic of Ireland said in a joint statement on Monday.
-The five associations have dropped plans to bid for the 2030 World Cup and will instead focus on the Euros.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)